 A. Confiscation and seizure (article 6, paragraphs 1 and 2)

-Does your country’s legislation enable the confiscation of firearms, their parts and components and ammunition that have been illicitly manufactured or trafficked (art.
+(USA – delete subsections)Does your country’s legislation enable the confiscation of firearms, their parts and components and ammunition that have been illicitly manufactured or trafficked (art.
 6, para.
 1)?
+(Canada– merge with questions 33 and 34/ clarify differences)(Peru – merge questions 46 and 47/ Senegal – retain distinction)(Costa Rica – consider adopting thematic approach instead of following the order of the Firearms Protocol)(Mexico – consider revising order, keep references to firearms, parts and components and ammunition) (Canada – converse order of questions 46 and 47; but generally follow order of the Firearms Protocol)

 Yes No